Hy-per-ion/object-detection/README.md

-# object-detection using yolov8 model
+# Object Detection using YOLOv8 model